 Measurement report phase (in-band/out-of-band)

 The ranging control phase and ranging phase are mandatorily required in a range-measurement cycle.
-The measurement report phase is optionally supported in-band, or out-of-band.
+The measurement report phase is optionally supported via in-band 802.15.4 radio (e.g, NB, UWB), or out-of-band.
 If provided in-band, the ranging round length shall be configured to include ranging control, ranging, and measurement report phases.
 If provided out-of-band, the ranging round length shall be configured to include ranging control, and ranging phase.

-In contrast to non-MMS ranging modes defined in [3], MMS ranging mode supports non-uniform ranging slot duration for ranging control, ranging, and measurement report phases.
+The protocol for out-of-band measurement report phase is not in scope of this specification.

 Figure 1.1.1.3 illustrates the NBA-MMS-UWB ranging round, range-measurement cycle, and phases.

 Figure 1.1.1.3 – NBA-MMS-UWB ranging round contents